mavlink/MAVSDK-docs/en/guide/dronecore_extensions.md

 DroneCore can be extended with [plugins](../contributing/plugins.md) and [tests](../contributing/test.md) that are defined "out of tree".
 This enables developers to manage custom code in a separate repository (reducing *git* conflicts).
-The extensions are built into the DroneCore library at compile time.

 > **Note** Extensions are defined in a parallel tree that *mirrors* the DroneCore structure.
 > Extension plugins and tests are *exactly the same* as "standard" DroneCore plugins and tests.